19. Changing commits

 Goals

-• To learn how to modify an already existing commit
+• Learn how to modify an existing commit.

 01 Change the page and commit